 - is 18 years of age or older

-- has had a capacity assessment completed that indicates they lack capacity to make personal decisions
+- has had a capacity assessment completed that indicates they lack the capacity to make personal decisions

 - less intrusive and less restrictive options are not likely to be effective

 - may be vulnerable because of a permanent or temporary disability or illness